-- 2.3 An evaluation panel, supported by officers from a range of departments is responsible for the evaluation of submissions for funding and comprises: - Leader of the Council - Cabinet Member with responsibility for Regeneration - One representative from a Town Council - One representative from a Community Council - One representative from the Waterloo Foundation - One representative from the Third Sector - One representative from a member organisation of the Public Services Board - 2.4 Eligible schemes can include those which are seeking funding to: improve the resilience of organisations or their activities by funding activities which add value to their current work and reduce their reliance on grant funding in the future; improve the resilience of organisations/groups or provide seed corn funding towards initiatives that can demonstrate longer term sustainability; undertake consultation, feasibility, design and other specialist work to develop proposals for future activity and funding bids; meet the capital costs of schemes by purchasing plant, machinery, equipment or other assets or undertaking maintenance work that would enable viable services to be provided, for example, through increased income generation opportunities.
+- 2.3 This year, the budget available is increased from £162,000 to £176, 852 due to an underspend on last year's commitments. - 2.4 Delegated authority has been granted to the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, to make additions, deletions or transfers to the Capital Programme for Strong Communities Grant Scheme funded schemes. - 2.5 An evaluation panel, supported by officers from a range of departments is responsible for the evaluation of submissions for funding and comprises: - Leader of the Council - Cabinet Member with responsibility for Regeneration - One representative from a Town Council - One representative from a Community Council - One representative from the Waterloo Foundation - One representative from the Third Sector - One representative from a member organisation of the Public Services Board - 2.6 Eligible schemes can include those which are seeking funding to: improve the resilience of organisations or their activities by funding activities which add value to their current work and reduce their reliance on grant funding in the future; or provide seed corn funding towards initiatives that can demonstrate longer term sustainability; undertake consultation, feasibility, design and other specialist work to develop proposals for future activity and funding bids; meet the capital costs of schemes by purchasing plant, machinery, equipment or other assets or undertaking work that would enable viable services to be provided, for example, through increased income generation opportunities.